pine resin

 When sustainably harvesting anything in the wild, it is important to only take what is abundant, and to harvest sparingly—leaving as much as possible for the ecosystem to maintain balance.
 Because pine trees produce resin to heal itself and protect its vitality, it’s essential not to over-harvest the sap that remains on the tree.

-If you must harvest pine resin, do so with reverence.
+If you must harvest pine resin, do so with reverence and always think of the health of the tree.
 Resin is like a bandage over a tree wound, protecting the tree from infection and decay.
 It is a critical part of a tree’s healing process, so do not rip or dig it off of the tree; instead harvest resin when chunks of it have fallen to the ground or if you find some dripping further down the trunk, past the wounded area.
 Better still, harvest the pine resin from fallen trees and branches whenever possible.

 A butter knife is an excellent tool for scraping off cold chunks of sap or removing softer bits from a fallen tree.
 Place the collected resin in a paper cup, piece of parchment paper, or jar dedicated to resin collecting.